floragunncom/search-guard-docs/httpbasic.md

 Copryight 2016 floragunn GmbH
 -->

+## Installation

+Search Guard already ships with HTTP Basic Authentication, no additional installation steps are required.

 # HTTP Basic Authentication

 In order to set up HTTP Basic authentication, you just need to enable it in the http_authenticator section of the configuration: